junglesta/wherenodoctor/_posts/2016-01-01-21-health-and-sicknesses-of-children.md

 **Treatment:**

   ♦ Antibiotics are helpful only in the early stage of whooping cough, before the whoop begins.
 It is especially important to treat babies under 6 months at the first sign.
-Use erythromycin (p.
-354).
-If you do not have erythromycin, try cotrimoxazole (p.
-357), but only use cotrimoxazole for children over 8 weeks old.
+Use erythromycin ([page 354](#page-354)).
+If you do not have erythromycin, try cotrimoxazole ([page 357](#page-357)), but only use cotrimoxazole for children over 8 weeks old.

-  ♦ If the cough causes convulsions, phenobarbital (p.
-389) may help.
+  ♦ If the cough causes convulsions, phenobarbital ([page 389](#page-389)) may help.

   ♦ If the baby stops breathing after a cough, turn her over and pull the sticky mucus from her mouth with your finger.
 Then slap her on the back with the flat